 Here is the school building in Newland, previously known as St Swithin's laundry, which was home to the school from 1898 until 1931.
 Nora describes the layout of the building in great detail.
-It was later taken over by Dewey's Garage and later demolished.
-The site is now the car park for Waitrose

-I already knew 'Big School', as we called it, from the regular Friday morning prayers to which we marched down in crocodile from Ransom House, presumably to accustom us to the change we should face later on.
+It was later taken over by Dewey's Garage and finally demolished.
+The site is now the car park for Waitrose Ransom House, presumably to accustom us to the change we should face later on.
 We were always inspected very critically before setting off and I used to look nervously at the 'Big Girls' as they filed into prayer.
 The tallest and most important were called Prefects.
 I remember many of their names to this day: Louie Barnes, Freda Salmon, Una Dodge, the Cowling sisters, Eva Weiste, Mary Penny and many more.

 The old building that housed Big School had long since been razed to the ground.
 But there it still stands foursquare in my memory, on the south side of Newland and about 100 yards along from Cheap Street.
 I could walk about it blindfold.
-On the left a long one-storey outbuilding held racks of coats, hats, shoe-bags, gym kit and hockey sticks.
+On the left a long one-storey outbuilding held racks of coats, hats, shoebags, gym kit and hockey sticks.
 Further down the passage were the kitchen, stock room and small music room, all rather dimly lit.
 In the main house Miss Billinger's room was on the left of the front door and the staff room on the right.
-The left-hand room was the Holy of Holies and you trembled if you were invited to enter it.
+The left-hand room was the Holy of

+Holies and you trembled if you were invited to enter it.
 The staff room, on the other hand, was a cheerful friendly room, full usually of laughter and chatter.
-At the far end of the entrance hall a doorway lead into a glass-covered veranda which joined the cloakroom corridor.
+At the far end of the entrance hall a doorway lead into a glasscovered veranda which joined the cloakroom corridor.
 The staircase lead up to the library and two form rooms, one of which opened into the art room, Miss Wickham's sanctum.
 This room had a great charm and character all its own and Miss Wickham's.
 There were always pieces of handwork lying about and some of the better drawings and paintings on the walls, showing less artistic pupils what could be achieved.
-It was always a high honour to have your work on the wall and still
+It was always a high honour to have your work on the wall and still higher to have it selected for exhibition on speech day.
+At the back of the entrance hall there was a flight of stone steps leading down into the playground; this was bordered on the south and west by old stone walls, whilst on the east was an extension to the house with access from the veranda.
+This contained the main hall, with a